 “They will crush you to the ground, they and your children within you, and they will not leave within you one stone upon another; because you did not recognise the time of your visitation from God” (Lk 19:44).

-For more information about the dreadful events during the Jewish war from AD 66-70, and the fall of Jerusalem, please read the article AD 70, which is in the NT Background pages.
+For more information about the dreadful events during the Jewish war from AD 66-70, and the fall of Jerusalem, please read the article AD 70.

 3 When he was sitting on the Mount of Olives opposite the temple, Peter, James, John, and Andrew asked him privately, 4 "Tell us, when will this be, and what will be the sign that all these things are about to be accomplished?"